grithin/php-control-path/README.md

 ## Injection
 The methods, closures, and __constructs have normal dependency injection.
 Additionally, some parameters are injected based on the name of the parameter.
 The named injections are based on the `inject` option.
 Two variables are always injected:
--	`Flow` the current control path flow
+-	`Flow` the current Flow instance
 -	`control` and ArrayObject used for sharing data between controls
--	`ControlPath` the current instance of control path
+-	`ControlPath` the current ControlPath instance

 You can have these injected just by name: